kaby76/Trash/trparse/readme.md

 # Trparse

 Parse files and output to stdout parse tree data.
-If the current directory contains a generated parser (`Generated/` or the current directory is within `Generated/`) the tool will use the generated parser.
+The tool requires a pre-built parser via trgen for a grammar for anything other than the standard parser grammars that are supported.
+To specify the grammar, you can either be in a trgen-generated parser directory, or use the -p option.

 If using positional args on the command line, a file is parse depending on the extension of the file name: